-We chose a light and cool color palette to put life back into the space.
-We chose warm natural wood materials throughout to balance the cool color scheme.
+We tied the existing space to the outdoor private pool area using a glass multi-sliding pocket door and expansive kitchen windows that overlook the exterior.We chose a light and cool color palette to put life back into the space.
+Warm natural wood materials throughout balance the cool color scheme.

 photography by Scott Wade Photography